gdwinco/cdk-vagrant/README.md

 * OCP_USER - the user we create to carry out the operations.
 Defaults to 'user'
 * OCP_PASSWORD - the password for the user.
 Defaults to 'r3dh4t' (obviously).
+* OCP_CICD_PROJECT - the name of the cicd project we want to create.
+Defaults to 'cicd'.

 # What it does
 Assuming you have the latest CDK image from developers.redhat.com, this Vagrantfile will: